 Doug Cox State Representative House District 5

-It is a pleasure to serve as your State Representative.
-I can be reached at email@example.com or (405) 557-7415.
+It is an honor and a privilege to serve as your state representative.
+I can be reached at email@example.com or 405-557-7415.